ImAKappa/rollang/docs/src/rollang/spec.md

 ## Pieces

-Instead of a sophisticated, generic, and extensible type system (I'm not smart or experienced enough in lang design to pull that off), `rollang` uses a simple Entity Component System to handle more complex data.
+Instead of a sophisticated, generic, and extensible type system (I'm not smart or experienced enough in language design to pull that off), `rollang` uses a simple Entity Component System to handle more complex data manipulations.

 > Because the word `comp` is reserved for `Composite Roll`s, I will use Pieces instead of "Components".
 But in this context they mean the same thing.